CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 ### Why should authors work with CPANSec?

-The CPAN Security Group (CPANSec) a forum for coordinating and assisting in resolving security issues found on CPAN.
+The CPAN Security Group (CPANSec) is a forum for coordinating and assisting in resolving security issues found on CPAN.
 This includes:

 - Assisting authors and third-party developers in dealing with vulnerabilities and general security advisories related to